 For centuries, one species of fish clearly symbolized Newfoundland's history of settlement and growth.
 The Atlantic cod.

 Ryan Premises National Historic Site commemorates the rich history of the Newfoundland cod fishery and tells the story of the Ryan family who pioneered generations of business success in the fishery.

 Ryan Premises was once the home of James Ryan Ltd., one of Newfoundland and Labrador's largest salt fish mercantile firms.
 James M. Ryan was the son of an Irish immigrant who, along with his brothers, took over his father's business and built it into an international trading company in the late 19th and early 20th centuries.
-Along the way he made himself wealthy and powerful, and established himself as an early proponent of Confederation with Canada, a political position at odds with many of the leading business and political figures of his day.
+Along the way, he made himself wealthy and powerful, establishing himself as an early proponent of Confederation with Canada – a political position at odds with many of the leading business and political figures of his day.